Eshaancoding/VelvaProgrammingLanguage/README.md

 # Velva Programming Language

 The Velva Programming Language is a low-level programming language designed for extensibility, friendly syntax, and equipped with plenty of useful libraries.
+It parses the frontend code using Treesitter.
+Then, it converts to individual IR instructions using LLVM.

 ## Todo:

-* Assign string??? idk how that works
+* Assign string
 	* escape characters like \n support

 * Check if scoping really works